Daniel-Walbolt/vuelidify/README.md

 // An array of validation state objects on each person of property b. const bErrors = v$.state.b?.$arrayState;
 ```
-Note, properties may show up in the intellisense, but they are undefinable *on purpose*.
+Note, your properties may show up in the intellisense for `state`, but they are undefinable *on purpose*.
 If validation rules are not provided for a property, its state object will not exist.

 # Provided Validators
 Here are the validators that Vuelidify provides by default: